mortezakowkabi/jcb-persian-documentation/025-How-to-use-email-helper-in-your-components.md

 3. Turn **Add Email Helper** to **Yes**.

 > **Note:**
-> Enabling this adds the Email Helper class to your component, but it doesn’t automatically implement email functionality.
-You’ll still need to configure the related settings and fields.
+> Enabling this adds the Email Helper class to your component, but it doesn't automatically implement email functionality.
+You'll still need to configure the related settings and fields.

 ---